niedzielski/dotfiles/readme.md

 Hotplugging no longer works.
 When I disconnect the cable, it often hangs the OS.
 When I insert the cable, it often hangs the OS and doesn't use the external GPU when it doesn't.
 I verified the GPU by measuring the throughput drop with `vblank_mode=0 glxgears`.
 I really trust the glxgears output now.

-When I use the Thunderbolt cables in parallel (one for GPU, one for everything else), I get a 10% performance increase with `vblank_mode=0 glxgears` and the system seems to run more smoothly on the whole.
+When I use the Thunderbolt cables in parallel (one for GPU, one for everything else), I get a 10% idle performance increase with `vblank_mode=0 glxgears` and the system seems to run more smoothly on the whole (no audio or other flickers).
 Once, with the cables in serial, I had a second or two hiccup.

 #### Observations